ketiana/risk_stratification_cost_analysis/README.md

 # Member Risk Stratification & Cost Concentration Analysis

 Analysis of cost concentration in a synthetic health insurance population of 50,000 members.
-The top 10% of members account for approximately X% of total payer spend.
+The top 10% of members account for approximately 21% of total payer spend.

 📊 [View Full Project Writeup](https://ketiana-portfolio.netlify.app/projects/member-risk-stratification-cost-analysis/)